hasecilu/Dark-TeXstudio/README.md

 1. [Download the latest release.](https://github.com/hasecilu/Dark-TeXstudio/archive/master.zip)
 2. Open TeXstudio.
-3. Go to menu bar -> Click in 'Options'  -> Click on 'Load Profile...' and select the file "Dark-TeXstudio.txsprofile".
+3. Go to menu bar -> Click in 'Options'  -> Click on 'Load Profile...' and select the file "Dark-TeXstudio-text-editor.txsprofile" for change only the text editor colors or select the file "Full-Dark-TeXstudio.txsprofile" for change both IDE and text editor.
 4. Restart TeXstudio.
 5. Enjoy!